Asheville Citizen-Times: History

 In Jan 2009, the press was shut down and shortly after sold off as scrap metal.
 Now the Citizen-Times is printed in Greenville, South Carolina, alongside The Greenville News and shipped to a distribution center.

+Gannett sold the Citizen-Times building in 2018.
+On March 31, 2024, the lease expired and the newspaper moved to the co-working space called The Collider in the Wells Fargo building at 1 Haywood Street.